mjneary10/shaunagra-test/content/policies/_index.md

 +++
 pageType = "normal"
-metaTitle = "Shauna Gra Policies" title = "Policies" description = "Please see our shipping and policies information, if you don't see the information you are looking for, please contact us."
+metaTitle = "Policies | Shauna Gra Personalised Frames And Cards" title = "Policies" description = "Please see our shipping and policies information, if you don't see the information you are looking for, please contact us."
 +++